 The User Interface

 Few elements of the design documents are as troublesome as the user interface.
 It’s a frequent source of frustration and misunderstandings.
-In many instances the client will provide a illustrations of the UI, but it won’t include the programming side.
+In many instances the client will provide an illustration of the UI, but it won’t include the programming side.
 It doesn’t spell out the control states of the various buttons, what happens when a button is pressed, and any related animations.

 - Any state changes for controls